 You're not safe just because you're using your own computer on a public wifi.
 Hackers have access to the same wifi signal and can intercept information while it's being transmitted.
 That means no online ordering while you're using the wifi at your local coffee shop.

 Make sure your computer is protected from hackers that could send your internet browser to a fake website by loading the most recent anti-virus and anti-spyware software onto your computer.

-Check With the Better Business Bureau.
+Check With the Better Business Bureau

 Credit cards offer more protection against fraudulent charges than debit cards.
 With credit cards, your maximum liability for fraudulent charges is $50.
 However, with debit card fraud, you could be liable for up to $500.